Backpacking Africa: Overland Travel from South Africa to Tanzania

 Need a Place to Stay in Windhoek? | Explore Accommodation

-Note: it is possible to take a bus from Windhoek to Swakopmund, or hitch-hike around the country, but it’s difficult to access the National Parks without your own car.
+Note: It is possible to take a bus from Windhoek to Swakopmund, or hitch-hike around the country, but it’s difficult to access the National Parks without your own car.

-Take an overnight bus to Katima Malillo and cross the Namibia border to Botswana.
+When you are ready to move onwards, take an overnight bus to Katima Malillo and cross the Namibia border to Botswana.
 If you aren’t sure how to do this by public transportation, refer to my guide on how to cross from Namibia into Botswana at the Ngoma border.

 Botswana (Week 3)